monero-project/monero/README.md

 #### On Linux and OS X

 * Install the dependencies
-* Change to the root of the source code directory and build:
+* Change to the root of the source code directory, change to the most recent release branch, and build:

         cd monero
+        git checkout v0.12.2.0
         make

     *Optional*: If your machine has several cores and enough memory, enable